-Did Snapchat turn down a $30 billion offer from Google?
-While neither company will publicly confirm whether the offer was discussed, this rumor has been circulating in the tech world and, according to Business Insider, has resurfaced in the last several days.
+Did Snapchat turn down a $30 billion (£23 billion) offer from Google?
+While neither company will publicly confirm whether the offer was discussed, this rumour has been circulating in the tech world and, according to Business Insider, has resurfaced in the last several days.

 Since neither Google nor Snapchat has confirmed that this offer was on the table even in an informal capacity, it is unknown how serious the talks were about a potential buyout.
 Within the industry informal discussions of this nature are common.

 The two tech companies have quite a close relationship, both in and out of the office.
 Snapchat is one of the largest users of Google Cloud and Alphabet's executive chairman, Eric Schmidt, was an early adviser to Snapchat's CEO, Evan Spiegel.
 For years now, Google has wanted a social media platform of their own having tried with ventures like Google Plus and Google Buzz.

 The timeline of the rumoured offer is said to be just before Snapchat completed a large round of private fundraising in May 2016.
 At the time, the company was valued at $20 billion (£15 billion).
 One quiet contributor to this round of fundraising was CapitalG, the growth equity fund managed by Google's parent company, Alphabet.
 Another one of the anonymous sources who spoke to Business Insider said that an offer of $30 billion was being discussed just before Snapchat's initial public offering, their first foray into the public stock exchange, in March of this year.